skeoj/skeoj/README.md

 - 📫 You can reach me at skeoj@protonmail.com and I'll get back to you shortly.

 Note:
 - 🧱 Geometric patterns in my commit history are coincidental.
-Probably.

 <!---
 skojr/skojr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.